Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Future Directions

 \subsection{Data Augmentation}

-Data augmentation is important in the field of deep learning, where the input training data is not abundant increasing the input dataset size.
-Data augmentation can be implemented via translating the pixels, softly/harshly rotating the slices, horizontally and/or vertically flipping the images/volumes, all these techniques are employed for increasing the dataset size.
+Data augmentation is important in the field of deep learning for increasing the input dataset size, as the input training data is not abundant, and deep learning models are data hungry.
+Data augmentation can be implemented via translating the pixels, softly/harshly rotating the slices, and horizontally and/or vertically flipping the images/volumes.
+All these techniques are employed to increase the dataset size.
 Utilizing such augmentation schemes on normal images is significant as many of them can be countered in real-life scenarios.
 However, in the biomedical field, some of these augmentation techniques can be meaningless in the sense that flipping a slice/volume horizontally or vertically is not something that can be countered.
-From that point-of-view, better understanding of the data augmentation techniques in the biomedical field should be attained such that the data augmentation hack is not counter-productive.
+From that point of view, a better understanding of the data augmentation techniques in the biomedical field should be attained such that the data augmentation hack is not counter-productive.